 The Office of Hawaiian Affairs is hosting community meetings throughout Hawai‘i from February 17 until March 3rd, 2015.
 OHA is seeking input from community stakeholders as it charts a conceptual master plan for its properties in Kaka‘ako Makai.

-People who cannot make the meetings in person can share their mana‘o here via a virtual input session that will allow you to share your comments and view others’ comments.
-The visioning questions below are the same questions that are being asked in the community meetings.
-The last day to participate in the online input session is March 31st.
+People who cannot make the meetings in person can participate in a virtual input session.
+Click the video banner above to watch videos of the presentation shared at each of the community meetings and a special video “Kakaʻako Makai: The Apex of Culture and Commerce.”
+Then share your manaʻo and view others’ comments on the same visioning questions asked at the community meetings.
 If you’re having problems with the page display below, click here to share your manaʻo.

 Together, we have an opportunity to build something truly unique at Kaka'ako Makai.
 See what others in the community are contributing to the visioning process.